Paving the Way for a New Era of Lunar Exploration through Autonomously Flying Robotic Systems

-Only a tiny fraction (~5%) of the Moon has been deeply surveyed so far, mainly due to the extremely rough terrain of the Moon’s surface.
-More than fifty years after the first human landed on the Earth’s closest neighbor, it still remains out of reach for exploitation and habitation.
-But, soon, this situation is about to change, with massive amounts of money being invested nowadays into lunar missions.
-These missions will be heavily based on robotics.
+Only a small fraction (~5%) of the Moon has been thoroughly surveyed so far, primarily due to the challenging terrain of its surface.
+Even more than fifty years after the first human landed on our closest celestial neighbor, it remains largely untapped for exploitation and habitation.
+However, this situation is soon to change, as significant investments are currently being made in lunar missions.
+These missions will heavily rely on robotics.

-WeSpace Technologies is developing Autonomously Flying Robotic Systems, also known as thruster-propelled drones or hoppers, for a variety of lunar surface exploration missions.
-For the first time, with our robotic systems, accessibility to the underworld of the Moon, i.e. lava tubes and Permanently Shadowed Regions (PSRs) will be possible.
+WeSpace Technologies is at the forefront of developing Autonomously Flying Robotic Systems, also known as thruster-propelled drones or hoppers, for a range of lunar surface exploration missions.
+With our robotic systems, we are providing unprecedented accessibility to the Moon’s underground, including lava tubes and Permanently Shadowed Regions (PSRs).

-Our technology is indispensable to partners that want to explore the Moon and harvest its resources.
+Our technology is indispensable for partners who seek to explore the Moon and harness its resources.

-More specifically, our solution boosts data collecting and makes mapping the Moon more feasible.
-Our autonomous hoppers are enabling customers to map and mine the Moon.
+More specifically, our solution enhances data collection capabilities and facilitates lunar mapping.
+Our autonomous hoppers empower customers to effectively map and extract resources from the Moon.

-The Moon has an abundance of precious natural resources and opportunities.
-These include:
+The Moon possesses a wealth of valuable natural resources and presents numerous opportunities.

 While our Moon is only 3-4 days away, its surface presents true challenges to space explorers and investors.
 This is where WeSpace Technologies comes in.

 Rovers, the current vehicles, are used to traverse distances from the landing site.
-Through rovers, we can observe the terrain of a planet, gather important information about natural resources, and better understand planetary surfaces.
+Through rovers, we can observe the terrain of a planet, gather important information about natural resources, and gain a better understanding of planetary surfaces.

 While these pieces of technology are common, they are lacking in some areas: